rajeshm7910/apigee-monitoring/README.md

 Create 3 datasources : application-dc-1 , system-dc-1 and events-dc-1 and point them to application, system and events database of influx.

-Example configuration for application-dc1-1 datasource would look like:

 - name: application-dc-1
 - type :  Choose the type to influxDB
 - HTTP URL : This is the influxdb  machines ip address.
 The default port is 8086.